ivangfr/springboot-vault-examples/spring-cloud-vault-approle-cassandra/README.md

 ### Running as Docker Container

-- Open a new terminal and make sure you are inside `springboot-vault-examples` root folder
+- In a terminal, make sure you are inside `springboot-vault-examples` root folder

 - Build the Docker image
   ```